AndriiVivcharenko/similarity_search/readme.md

 ## Running the app

-After setting up your environment you can now run the app locally using the following command in your terminal
+After setting up your environment, you can run the app locally using the following command in your terminal:
 ```
 python -m uvicorn app.main:app --port 8000 --host 0.0.0.0
 ```